 The maintenance action test is satisfied during periods where the recipient or their partner:

-Note: Where a recipient applies for a review of the reconciliation decision on the basis that they, or their partner, did not collect their full maintenance income they may have failed the maintenance action test unless there are valid reasons for them not collecting the full amount.
+Note: Arrangements for privately collecting child support changed on 1 July 2012.
+Prior to this date, if an individual did not privately collect 100% of their maintenance entitlement, they may have failed the maintenance action test.
+Where an individual applies for a review of a reconciliation decision for a period prior to 1 July 2012 on the basis that they, or their partner, did not collect the full amount of their maintenance entitlement, they may have failed the maintenance action test unless there were valid reasons for them not collecting the full amount.

 From 1 July 2012, an individual privately collecting their maintenance entitlement is deemed to be receiving 100% of their maintenance entitlement and therefore passes the maintenance action test.

 Policy reference: FA Guide 126.96.36.199 Summary of the Maintenance Action Test

 Last reviewed: 12 August 2013